docker/docs/docker-for-aws/scaling.md

 ![save autoscale settings](img/autoscale_save.png)

-This will take a few minutes and add the new workers to your swarm automatically.
-To lower the number of workers back down, you just need to update "Desired" again, with the lower number, and it will shrink the worker pool until it reaches the new size.
+This takes a few minutes and add the new workers to your swarm automatically.
+To lower the number of workers back down, you just need to update "Desired" again, with the lower number, and it shrinks the worker pool until it reaches the new size.

 ### CloudFormation update